Mrfarooqui038501/React_learning/Notes.md

 - count holds the current value of the state.
 - setCount is a function used to update the state.

+                                 USECALLBACK

-B. useCallback  = is a React Hook that memoizes a callback function to prevent unnecessary re-renders of child components.
+B. USECALLBACK  = is a React Hook that memoizes a callback function to prevent unnecessary re-renders of child components.

 -- What does it do?
 -- Memoization: Caches the returned callback function based on its dependencies.